 On the corporate level: One of the most significant purchasers of meat raised with antibiotics is fast food companies.
 We seek to increase public awareness of food company influence on antibiotic usage thorough media outreach to publicize company actions.
 We also report on the policies of major food companies to ensure that consumers know how their food was raised.

 Additionally, FACT collaborates with allied organizations on a fast food scorecard that is published in the annual Chain Reaction report.
 Please review the first annual Chain Reaction report issued in 2015, the second edition in 2016, and the third edition in 2017.
 In 2018, the fourth edition of Chain Reaction ranked the top 25 burger chains in addition to the top 25 overall chains.
-FACT also authored Stuffed: The Use of Antibiotics and Other Drugs in the U.S. Turkey Industry, released in November 2015, and updated in November 2018.
+FACT also authored Stuffed: The Use of Antibiotics and Other Drugs in the U.S. Turkey Industry, first released in November 2015, and updated in November 2018.

 What can you do?
 Take action.

 FACT is fighting to end the abuse of antibiotics--and farm animals alike--in food animal production.
 But we need your help.
 Visit our Action Center page to participate in policy and corporate outreach campaigns.
 Your elected officials as well as the companies that you do business with, including supermarkets and fast food restaurants, need to hear from you.
 Act today, so that future generations have access to life-saving antibiotics tomorrow.